soveran/ohm/README.markdown

 Description
 -----------

-Ohm is a library that allows to store an object in [Redis](http://code.google.com/p/redis/), a persistent key-value database.
+Ohm is a library for storing objects in [Redis](http://code.google.com/p/redis/), a persistent key-value database.
 It includes an extensible list of validations and has very good performance.